 - Big Brother Is Watching: The later sims.

 - Controllable Helplessness: In the less grim simulations, breaking the law results in spending several turns in jail until you're released.
-In a later, extremely bleak, simulation, you're stuck there until executed.
+In a later, bleaker simulations, you're stuck there until executed.
 Fortunately, since it's a simulation, getting killed merely returns you to the non-simulation world.

-- Death Is a Slap on the Wrist: In the simulations.
-In fact, you have to record some of your deaths to show how badly the plan is floundering.
+- Death Is a Slap on the Wrist: In the simulations, death merely kicks you back to the real world, with nothing to stop you from entering the sim again.
+In fact, the deaths actually help you, as you must record some of them to show how badly the Plan will fail.

 - Engineered Public Confession: In the endgame, Senator Ryder is all too happy to show his True Colors to Dr. Perelman.
 Your job is to let the world see them as well.